Rate Limiting¶

 Persistent Cache¶

-The rate limiter uses a persistent cache to track quota usage across process restarts.
+The rate limiter uses a persistent cache to track quota usage across process restarts and between parallel processes that share the same cache path.
 The cache is stored in:

 - Project-local: